lioneltrs/goNCommand/README.md

 The script goNCommand creates all but one file that match FBNeo CRC32.
 The file 050-p1.p1 does not match the CRC32 given by FBNeo, and I do not know how to fix this, as it is a simple copy of the original file.
 The game seems to run fine: feel free to investigate.

 Update: a friend noticed that 050-p1.p1 differs from the "known" file only at one address.
 I updated all the scripts, as it seems to be the case for all of them.

+Thank you to contributors Lx32, RedundantCich for theirs scripts.

 Other useful scripts to extract and convert games are available from:
 + https://gitlab.com/vaiski/romextract